 In November 2015, the Government adopted an action plan for RES that runs until 2025, with a vision until 2030 (“Action Plan”).
 The Action Plan regulates the projections for the years 2020-2025-2030 for the contribution of RES to the gross final consumption of energy.
 The share of RES in the gross final consumption of energy that can be achieved in this scenario amounts to 21.01% in 2020; 25% in 2025; and 28% in 2030.
 The contribution from hydropower plants amounts to 158 ktoe in 2020, 228 ktoe in 2025 and 288 ktoe in 2030, from wind power plants amounts to 9 ktoe in 2020, 26 ktoe in 2025 and 53 ktoe in 2030 and from photovoltaic power plants amounts to 3 ktoe in 2020, 4 ktoe in 2025 and 11 ktoe in 2030.

 Key Solar Photovoltaic Projects in North Macedonia

-North Macedonia has almost 19MW of installed capacity of solar power capacity nowadays, but has recently approved a program which plans installation of new 200MW solar power plants by the end of 2021.
+North Macedonia has almost 19MW of installed capacity of solar power capacity nowadays but has recently approved a program that plans to install new 200MW solar power plants by the end of 2021.

 The more information about the solar photovoltaic market in North Macedonia, including full contact details of renewable energy project owners, developers and stakeholders, you may read here: ’Western Balkans Solar Photovoltaic (PV) Power Market Outlook 2019÷2028’.
 Furthermore, you may receive up to 4 quarterly updates.